Critical configurations for two projective views, a new approach: The two-view case

 We start the study of the case of two cameras $P_1$ and $P_2$ by understanding their multi-view variety.
 We assume, here and throughout the rest of the paper, that all cameras have distinct centers.
 The two cameras define the joint camera map:

-\begin{proposition} For two cameras $(P_1,P_2)$, the joint camera map $\widetilde{\phi_P}$ contracts the line spanned by the two camera centers and is an embedding everywhere else. \end{proposition} \begin{proof} For $x=(x_1,x_2)\in\pxp$, the preimage of $x$ is given by
+\begin{proposition} For two cameras $(P_1,P_2)$, the joint camera map $\widetilde{\phi_P}$ takes the line spanned by the two camera centers to a point, and is an embedding everywhere else. \end{proposition} \begin{proof} For $x=(x_1,x_2)\in\pxp$, the preimage of $x$ is given by

 where $l_i$ is the line $P_i^{-1}(x_1)$.
 The line $l_i$ passes through the camera center $p_i$, so the intersection of the two lines is a single point unless they are both equal to the line spanned by the camera centers. \end{proof}